Equidistribution of polynomial sequences in function fields, with applications

-Our proof of Theorem \ref{th:main3} is based on a ``minor arc estimate'' of the sum $|\sum _{x \in\GN} e(f(x))|$.
-By combining the large sieve inequality with a generalized Vinogradov's mean value theorem in $\F_q[t]$, we obtain a Weyl-type estimate, which avoids the problematic use of Weyl's differencing.
-This approach allows us to surmount the barriers that previously obstructed viable conclusions when the degree of $f(u)$ exceeds or equals to $p$.
-The idea of using minor arc estimates to prove equidistribution was already known to Vinogradov, when he established the equidistribution of the sequence $(p \alpha )_{p: \text{ prime}}$ for any irrational number $\alpha \in \R$ (see \cite[Chapter XI]{vinogradov} or \cite[Chapter9]{ellison}).
-In his proof, information on the major arcs is also required.
-In contrast, by relying on properties of continued fractions, we obtain our result exclusively from a minor arc estimate.
+\begin{remark} A result similar to that in Example \ref{example-2} was proved independently by Bergelson and Leibman \cite[Corollary 0.5]{bl} using a different method.
+See the discussion concluding this section for a comparison of the latter results with those contained in this paper. \end{remark}

-The assumption $p^vk \not \in \mathcal{S}(\calK)$ in Theorems \ref{th:main3} comes from the use of Weyl's shift in our minor arc estimate.
-Such a ``shift'' produces terms whose degrees are elements not only in $\calK$, but also in $\mathcal{S}(\calK)$ (see (\ref{f-shift}) in Section \ref{sec:weyl}).
-Therefore, we need to consider a mean value estimate whose indices are elements of $\mathcal{S}(\calK)$.
+As experts will anticipate, our proof of Theorem \ref{th:main3} is based on an estimate for the sum $|\sum _{x \in\G_N}e(f(x))|$ of minor arc type.
+By combining the large sieve inequality with a generalization of Vinogradov's mean value theorem to the setting of $\F_q[t]$, we obtain a Weyl-type estimate which avoids the problematic use of Weyl differencing.
+This approach allows us to surmount the barriers that previously obstructed viable conclusions when the degree of $f(u)$ exceeds or is equal to $p$.
+The assumption $p^v k\not \in \mathcal{S}(\calK)$ in Theorem \ref{th:main3} comes from the use of the Weyl shift in our minor arc estimate.
+The latter produces terms whose degrees may lie throughout the set $\mathcal{S}(\calK)$, instead of being restricted to the potentially smaller set $\calK$ (see equation \eqref{f-shift}).
+Therefore, we need to consider a mean value estimate whose associated indices are elements of $\mathcal{S}(\calK)$.
 Such an ``extension of indices'' is a common theme in the study of Diophantine problems.
-For example, to establish an asymptotic formula of Waring's problem, one relates an equation of $k$th powers to Vinogradov's system of equations whose degrees range from $1$ to $k$ (see \cite[Section 5.3]{vaughan} for more details).
-The extension process produces an extra $k$ factor in the bound $\widetilde{G}(k)$ (for definition, see \cite[Section 10]{vw}) of Waring's problem, and in our case, it requires the stronger assumption $p^vk \not \in \mathcal{S}(\calK)$, instead of $p^vk \not \in\calK$.
-Although we are unable to prove Conjecture \ref{conj}, we can confirm it in the special case when $q=p$, which follows from a more general form of Theorem \ref{th:main3}.
-We defer to Section \ref{sec:equidistribution} for the precise statements of the results (Proposition \ref{prop:varmain3} and Corollary \ref{cor:q=p}).
+It occurs, for example, in Vinogradov's approach to the asympotic formula in Waring's problem, where one relates an equation involving $k$-th powers to Vinogradov's system of equations having degrees ranging from $1$ to $k$ (see \cite[Section 5.3]{vaughan} for more details).
+In the situation of Theorem \ref{th:main3}, it requires the stronger assumption $p^v k\not \in \mathcal{S}(\calK)$, instead of $p^vk \not \in\calK$.
+Although, for this reason, we are unable to prove Conjecture \ref{conj} in general, we can confirm it in the special case when $q=p$ (see Corollary \ref{cor:q=pw}).
+This follows from a more general form of Theorem \ref{th:main3} which we present in Proposition \ref{prop:varmain3} and Corollary \ref{cor:q=p}.